acidv1p3r/Windows-Optimization-Bat-file/README.md

 Adjusts File System settings to disable the last access timestamp feature and optimize NTFS memory usage

-Please note that running this script may take some time to complete, depending on the size of your hard drive and the amount of data stored on it.
-Additionally, it's always recommended to backup your data before making any changes to your system.
+It's important to note that running this script may take some time, depending on the size of your hard drive and the amount of data stored on it.
+Also, it's highly recommended to backup your data before making any changes to your system.